A new gap is often a movement signal, not just a cosmetic change.

 We do not recommend irreversible treatment based on symptoms alone.

 Confirm first.
 Then choose the cleanest next step.
-That is how you protect future options.
+That is how you avoid repeated dentistry.

 What you can do right now